How Toxic Positivity Hurts You: 13 Intense Truths

 It can also lead to feelings of being abandoned, as you may start to believe that your grief is a burden to others.

-5. Adding To Your Emotional Strain
+5. Adds To Your Emotional Strain

 Being advised to focus on the “bright side” and keep focusing on the “light at the end of the tunnel” when you’re struggling can actually make your emotional pain worse, not better.